"Something New Has Been Added"Red Hot Riding Hood

 and released on May 8, 1943

-of all time by members of the animation field.
+.
 It is one of Avery's most popular cartoons

 , inspiring several of his own "sequel" shorts (which really were just shorts with a similar plot and the same characters, though notably Droopy was involved with many of the other shorts Wolfie and Red appear in) as well as influencing other cartoons and feature films for years afterward.